 Nicholas Saenz is an actor & voice artist living in Los Angeles best known for his recurring role on John Ridley’s Emmy-winning ABC Television series, American Crime, as well as the 2017 SXSW Film Festival Audience Award & Lone Star Film Award feature film, Mr. Roosevelt, written & directed by Noël Wells.Other notable performances include the Universal & Amazon Studios’, Hysteria, the NBC’s Revolution.
 Most recently, Nicholas played the lead role in the 2019 Cinequest Film Festival world premiere of feature film, Apartment 413.
 Nicholas graduated from ColdTowne Conservatory in 2016 and performed with the troupe Lizards in 2016.

 Chrissy Shackelford is a performer and writer based in NYC.
-She was a staff writer for the HBO series Wyatt Cenac’s Problem Areas.
+She has worked as a staff writer for the HBO series Wyatt Cenac’s Problem Areas and Last Week Tonight with John Oliver.
 She’s a former cast member of UCBT’s Characters Welcome and the Maude team, The Classic.
 She is currently an actor on the Maude team, Fantasy.
 Her solo show Diane Shangri-La Presents: Not Dry Yet ran at UCBT Chelsea in 2017 and was performed at festivals across the country.
 Her work has been featured on Reductress, CollegeHumor, Refinery29, and Above Average.
 She began improv in January 2012 in Chicago at a Second City intensive, upon return to Austin, she began taking classes at ColdTowne Theater and graduated from ColdTowne Conservatory in 2013.
 And from performed with Nice Astronaut, Bridgeport Women’s Correctional Facility Short Form Players, Men in Chrissy’s Life, Stool Pigeon and Patio Talk from 2012 to 2014.

 Dr. Isaac B. Smith is a research scientist at the Planetary Science Institute in Lakewood, Colorado, where he serves as the System Scientist for the US SHARAD team and a Co-Investigator for SHARAD on Mars Reconnaissnace Orbiter.
 His research focuses on sedimentary systems on Mars, especially related to the polar layered deposits, or ice caps.
 He uses data from the shallow radar (SHARAD) instrument in the Mars Reconnaissance Orbiter to look for reflections beneath the surface of Mars.
 These reflections tell us about the geophysical makeup of the deposits and the geometry in which they were deposited.
 Isaac graduated from ColdTowne Conservatory ins 2011.
 He performed with Sock Dragon from 2011 to 2012.